 The best time to winterize a sprinkler system in Vancouver is a week before the first freeze.
 However, it is not always possible to know when the first freeze will be, but it is a good idea to have a winterization plan in place before November.

 Winterization is a complicated process, with several steps required to protect a system from freezing temperatures.
 For that reason, we recommend you hire an irrigation technician to handle the equipment.
 They are your best chance to safeguard your system from a sprinkler repair in Camas.

 Damaged Backflow – Backflow prevention devices are installed to keep dirty or contaminated water from flowing back into your home’s water supply.
 If a sprinkler system is not properly winterized, frozen water can cause the assembly to crack and allow water to flow back into the home.

-Busted Pipes – Water left in the system during freezing weather can cause buried pipes to crack under a patio installation.
+Busted Pipes – Water left in the system during freezing weather can cause buried pipes to crack.
 Come spring, this will result in high water bills and puddles.

 Cracked Valves – The same threat exists for the system’s water valves.
 If exposed to freezing temperatures, water left in the valves will expand and crack the brass housing.